bullhorn/dataloader/examples/load/README.md

     * Enable View for all Entities
     * Enable Add for all Entities
     * Enable Edit for all Entities
+        * Do Not Enable `View/EditMyOwnRecord - <Entity>` entitlements, because they will lock down edit/delete for records owned by someone else.
     * Enable Edit Owner for all Entities

 ### About These Example Files